Sash: Modern civilian and cultural use

-With the genesis of complex systems of military and civilian awards during the 18th century in most European countries, sashes became a distinguishing part of decorations and are mostly worn along with medals or orders.
-Today most of the European royal families wear sashes as a part of their royal (and/or military) regalia.
-Some orders such as the Légion d'honneur include sashes as part of the seniormost grades' insignia.
+With the genesis of complex systems of military and civilian awards during the 18th century in most European countries, sashes became a distinguishing part of honorific orders and are mostly worn along with decorations and medals.
+Today, various members of most European royal families wear sashes (also known as ribands) as part of their royal (and/or military) regalia on formal occasions.
+Some merit orders (such as the French Legion of Honour) also include sashes as part of the senior-most grades' insignia.
 Likewise, Italian military officers wear light blue sashes over the right shoulder on ceremonial occasions.

 In Latin America and some countries of Africa, a special presidential sash indicates a president's authority.
-In France and Italy, sashes, featuring the national flag tricolours and worn on the right shoulder, are used by public authorities and local officials, such as legislators, in public ceremonial events.
+In France and Italy, sashes – featuring the national flag tricolours and worn on the right shoulder – are used by public authorities and local officials (such as legislators) during public ceremonial events.

-In the United States, the sash has picked up a more ceremonial and less practical purpose.
-Sashes are used at higher education commencement ceremonies, by high school homecoming parade nominees, in beauty pageants, as well as by corporations to acknowledge high achievement.
+In the United States, the sash has acquired a more ceremonial and less practical purpose.
+Sashes are used at higher education commencement ceremonies, by high school homecoming parade nominees, in beauty pageants, and by corporations to acknowledge high achievement.

-In Canada, hand-woven sashes (called ceintures fléchées and sometimes "L'Assomption sash" after a Québec town in which they were mass-produced) were derived from Iroquois carrying belts sometime in the 18th century.
-As a powerful multi-use tool this sash found use in the fur trade which brought it into the North West by French voyageurs.
-In this period the weave got tighter and size expanded, with some examples more than four metres in length.
+In Canada, hand-woven sashes (known as ceintures fléchées or sometimes "L'Assomption sashes" after a Quebec town named L'Assomption in which they were mass-produced) were derived from Iroquois carrying belts sometime during the 18th century.
+As a powerful multi-use tool, this sash found use in the fur trade, which brought it into the North West using French voyageurs.
+During this period, the weave got tighter and size expanded, with some examples more than four metres in length.
 Coloured thread was widely used.
 The sash is a shared cultural emblem between French-Canadians and Métis peoples.
-Today it is considered to be primarily a symbol of the 1837 Lower Canada Rebellion Patriotes and the Métis Nation.
-In modern times, Bonhomme Carnaval, snowman mascot of the Quebec Winter Carnival wears a ceintures fléchées as part of his attire in recognition of the province's heritage.
+Today, it is considered to be primarily a symbol of the 1837 Lower Canada Rebellion Patriotes and the Métis Nation.
+In modern times, Bonhomme Carnaval, the snowman mascot of the Quebec Winter Carnival, wears a ceinture fléchée as part of his attire in recognition of the province's heritage.

 In the British Isles, especially Northern Ireland, the sash is a symbol of the Orange Order.
-Orange Order sashes were originally of the ceremonial shoulder-to-hip variety as worn by the British military.
-Over the 20th century, the sash has been mostly replaced by V-shaped collarettes, which are still generally referred to as sashes.
-The item is celebrated in the song 'The Sash my Father Wore'.
+Orange Order sashes were originally of the ceremonial shoulder-to-hip variety, as worn by the British military.
+Over the course of the 20th century, the sash was mostly replaced by V-shaped collarettes, which are still generally referred to as sashes.
+The item is celebrated in the song "The Sash my Father Wore".